Relationships and Sex Education

 As part of your child’s educational experience at Nene Valley Primary School, we aim to promote personal well-being and development through a comprehensive taught programme of Personal, Social, Health Education based on the Cambridgeshire scheme of work.
 This gives children and young people the knowledge, understanding, attitudes and practical skills to live healthy, safe, productive and fulfilled lives both now and in the future.

 The new guidance focuses on healthy relationships and keeping children safe in the modern world.
 It also covers a wide range of topics relating to physical and mental health, wellbeing, safeguarding and healthy relationships.
 Learning about the emotional, social and physical aspects of growing up will give children and young people the information, skills, fulfilling relationships and help them take responsibility for their own well-being.
-Consequently Relationships and Sex Education (RSE) along with Health Education will be statutory, and form part of the National Curriculum.
+Consequently Relationships and Sex Education (RSE) along with Health Education is now statutory, and form part of the National Curriculum.

 - Physical and emotional maturity